 I received the mint green model of the Cricut Explore Air 2 – it's gorgeous!
 It's also been shown in pale blue and pale pink, but those aren't available right now.
-Still, both are beautiful and I'd love to see the other colors in person.
+Still, both are beautiful and I'd love to see these colors in person.

 This Cricut has also been available in GOLD.
 I'm drooling…but I'm not feeling too envious.

 First, the Gold Cricut Explore Air 2 is identical to the one I have (aside from color).
 Second, it's not even available right now.
 There's no need to care about something I can't even have!

 Here's what my Cricut Explore Air 2 looked like once it was out of the box and hooked up:

 I really wanted to get to know my Cricut before using it, so I pushed the buttons and lifted the levers to take in all the Cricut Explore Air 2's physical features.

 The control panel is on the outer right side of the machine.
 The control panel has a power button and Smart Set Dial, plus the Load, Go and Pause buttons.

 The outer left side has a small tool cup, Cricut cartridge port and the Open button.

 Take a look inside the Cricut Explore Air 2.
 It's bright, shiny and surprisingly simple: